What Is New York's Existing Franchisee Registration Exemption?

-- The existing franchisee has actively operated a franchise of the selling franchisor for the eighteen months preceding the offer; and
+- That the existing franchisee buyer has actively operated a franchise of the selling franchisor for the eighteen months preceding the offer; and

-- The existing franchisee purchases the franchise in order to operate the business and not for the purpose of resale; and
+- That the existing franchisee purchases the franchise in order to operate the business and not for the purpose of resale; and

-- The franchisor reports the sale to the department of law on the form required by the department within fifteen days of the sale.
+- That the franchisor reports the sale to the department of law on the form required by the department within 15 days of the sale.

 - Take Your Business from Local Success to National Franchise with The 90 Day Franchise Launch Program